skyler-myers-db/datapact/README.md

 ### Results & Reporting

 If you provide the `--results-table` argument, DataPact will write a detailed summary of every validation task to the specified Delta table.
 This allows you to build dashboards in Databricks SQL to monitor data quality trends over time.
-Otherwise, it will write to a default location.
+Otherwise, it will write to the default location: `datapact.results.run_history`.

 #### Simplified Configuration with Environment Variables